NEW PERFORMANCE DATES CLICK HERE

 Recital and Concert work regularly takes her abroad.
 She has performed all of the major Oratorios and has had the pleasure of working with conductors including Nicholas Cleobury (Britten Sinfonia), Mark Elder (Orchestra of the Age of Enlightenment), Nigel Morley (Boston Sinfonia), Peter Robinson (City of London Sinfonia) and Stephen Jackson (BBC Symphony Chorus).
 Helen has performed in many prestigious venues as a soloist, such as Saint Thomas Kirche (Leipzig), The Royal Festival Hall (London), Symphony Hall (Birmingham) and St. David’s Hall (Cardiff), amongst others.

-In 2015 she performed in The Sound Of Music LIVE on ITV produced by David Grindrod.
+Having worked in the West End on several shows with David Grindrod and Andrew Lloyd Webber, she then went on to perform in The Sound Of Music LIVE on ITV produced by David Grindrod.
 Helen then went on to perform Queen of the Night in Mozart’s Magic Flute, & toured Ireland and the UK performing Mozart's best loved pieces.